Looking for an associate or second photographer?

 Who the heck are you?

 I love traveling and hope to do much more of it.
 I studied abroad for 4 months in Italy (taking full advantage of weekend trips to Paris, Munich, Barcelona, etc), 2 years ago we visited Croatia for a huge bucket-list item: Plitvice Lakes (ok seeing Game of Thrones shooting locations was pretty dang cool too); and most recently hung out in the jungles and beaches of Belize.
-My favorite past times are lurking on Reddit, watching movies and tv shows (preferably action adventure or scifi), and I'm obsessed with reading DIY home improvement blogs, even though I don't actually build anything myself (favorites are Young House Love and Chris Loves Julia).
+My favorite past times are lurking on Reddit, watching TV (The Magicians, Outlander, Schitt's Creek, The Good Place, The Haunting of Hill House, are some favorites), and I'm obsessed with reading DIY home improvement blogs, even though I don't actually build anything myself (favorites are Young House Love and Chris Loves Julia).
 I'm also really, really into the color dark turquoise.
 Ask my bedroom wall, 2 rugs, a buffet, a very large piece of artwork... and my hair.
 Yup.
 That last one didn't turn out too well but we won't talk about that.
 Ahem.

 What's your style?
 How do you pose?